SCOREGRUBY97/Pharmacy-Medication-Reminder/docs/week7deliverables.md

 ![Backend Folder Structure](backend.png)

 Input validation was implemented to ensure data accuracy and security.
 Validations include checking required fields, email format validation, password requirements, medication dosage validation, and date/time validation for reminders.
 Error handling was also added to prevent invalid data from being stored in the database.
+By the end of Week 7, the backend services were successfully developed and integrated with the PostgreSQL database.
+The server was configured, RESTful APIs were implemented, database connectivity was established, and validation mechanisms were added to ensure secure and reliable operation of the Pharmacy Medication Reminder system.

+The backend repository is fully functional and supports all core features required by the application.